degville/snap-docs/docs/reference/development/interfaces/kde-neon-extension.md

 The `kde-neon` extension helps developers to create snaps that use [Qt 5](https://doc.qt.io/qt-5/), with or without the add-on [KDE Frameworks 5](https://kde.org/products/frameworks/) libraries.

-> :information_source: Snapcraft extensions simplify and streamline the process of adding commonly used elements to a snap, such as libraries, themes and environment variables.
+> ⓘ  Snapcraft extensions simplify and streamline the process of adding commonly used elements to a snap, such as libraries, themes and environment variables.
 See [Snapcraft extensions](/) for further details.

 The extension is maintained and supported for use with the `core22` base snap.
 Whilst older versions of the extension are still available for `core20` and `core18`, these bases are no longer actively supported.